-Imagine my surprise when I went to check on my strawberry crops one summer, expecting to harvest the berries, only to find that something else had gotten there first.
+Imagine my surprise when I checked on my strawberry crops one summer, expecting to harvest the berries, only to find that something else had gotten there first.

 Never fear.
 You’ll learn what eats your strawberries (and what ate mine).